Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 Number of distinct destination bucket ARNs cannot exceed 1

-What is the problem with above template?
+What is the problem with the above template?

 Let’s start with understanding what’s wrong.

 AWS S3 stores Replication configuration as XML.
-And the latest version of schema is V2.
+And the latest version of the schema is V2.
 Although, AWS keeps supporting V1 for backward compatibility.

-I found that, in order for multiple destinations to work, you must force ReplicationRules to use V2 schema.
+I found that, in order for multiple destinations to work, you must force ReplicationRules to use the V2 schema.

-Well, AWS has answer to that-
+Well, AWS has an answer to that-

 The use of the filter field indicates this is a V2 replication configuration.
 V1 does not have this field.